Enter your headline here

 Cooperation between Northvolt and SH Netz

-The old high-pressure gas pipeline on the site of Northvolt, a Swedish manufacturer of lithium-ion batteries, has been replaced by a new gas transport pipeline.
+The old High-pressure gas pipeline on the premises of Northvolt, a Swedish manufacturer of lithium-ion batteries, was replaced by a new Gas transport pipeline replaced.
 The location is the German town of Heide.

 This new line, which has been laid since May, was recently put into operation by Schleswig-Holstein Netz (SH Netz), a company of the HanseWerk Group.
 The aim is to ensure security of supply for Northvolt.

-This new gas pipeline will transport around 130 million standard cubic meters of gas per year, which is enough to supply around 100,000 households with an average annual consumption of 15,000 kilowatt hours.
+This new gas pipeline will transport around 130 million standard cubic metres of gas per year, which is enough to supply around 100,000 households with an average annual consumption of 15,000 kilowatt hours.

 Project details

-The pipeline is reportedly 2.6 kilometers long and only needs to be pressure tested.
-The pipeline was also filled with 86,000 liters of water and tested for leaks.
+The pipeline is reportedly 2.6 kilometres long and only needs to be checked for pressure.
+The pipeline was also filled with 86,000 litres of water and tested for leaks.

 Northvolt's temporary office building was evacuated for safety reasons.